Way of the Peaceful Warrior: Plot

 A few weeks later, Dan suffers an accident, where his right leg is badly fractured.
 Socrates arrives and accelerates Dan's healing process.
 Socrates takes Dan to a café, owned by his former disciple, Joseph, who serves simple food.
 Socrates instructs Dan to take up celibacy, consume only light food and avoid intoxicating substances.

-Dan is frustrated, and even fails once, but resumes.
-Next, Socrates begins to train Dan physically, making him run, correcting his poise and breath, practice tai chi, meditation and aikido and refine his gymnastics.
+Dan is frustrated and even fails once, but resumes.
+Next, Socrates begins to train Dan physically, making him run, correcting his poise and breath, practice tai chi, meditation and aikido and refining his gymnastics.

-Dan graduates and Socrates decides to part ways with him, as Dan must travel his path on his own.
+Dan graduates, and Socrates decides to part ways with him, as Dan must travel his path on his own.
 Dan marries Linda, but the marriage fails.
 He travels around the world for six years, learning new physical teachings, but is unable to find peace.
 Dejected, Dan returns to Berkeley, to an old place which Socrates had told him about long ago.

-Dan meets Socrates again, now over hundred years old.
-Socrates tells Dan that he is almost near to his goal.
+Dan meets Socrates again, now over one hundred years old.
+Socrates tells Dan that he is almost near his goal.
 Mystified, Dan follows Socrates to an ancient Native American burial ground.
-A thunderstorm breaks out and the two go inside a cave.
-Dan experiences a vision where he dies but still remains conscious.
+A thunderstorm breaks out, and the two go inside a cave.
+Dan experiences a vision where he dies but remains conscious.
 He finally overcomes his fear of death.
 Socrates reminds Dan of his teachings and that he must be happy without any reason.
 Socrates and Dan return home.
 Dan wonders where Socrates is and opens the door.
-Socrates has disappeared, died presumably.
+Socrates has disappeared, presumably died.
 Dan returns home as a wiser man.
 He falls in love and marries Joyce, who is revealed to be Joy.